datajet-io/datajet-io.github.io/_posts/2015-10-02-Building-infrastructure-for-a-real-time-search-and-recommendation-platform-post.md

 **We’re hiring!**

 Build infrastructure that handles billions of API calls or crunch terabytes of data to help people discover products they love.
-Drop us a line at [team@datajet.io](mailto:team@datajet.io).
+Drop us a line at [team@datajet.io](mailto:team@datajet.io) if you would like to join the fun.